Are your toddler's tresses permanently in a tangle? Unsure whether using conditioner for kids will help?

 Whilst conditioning children’s hair won’t prevent headlice, using our lavender conditioner for children can make it easier to comb out nits and lice.
 Not only will the thickness of the conditioner help prevent the lice from moving but also lice dislike the Tea Tree and Lavender oils it contains.

 By the time your child reaches their teenage years it is likely that conditioner will be an integral part of their haircare regime.

 For teens with frizzy, fly away hair, a moisturising conditioner will help keep their style sleek.
 However, because teens can be particularly vulnerable to greasy hair and oily scalps, conditioner should only ever be applied sparingly to the end of the hair and should never be applied to the scalp.

 Teens that over straighten their hair or subject their hair to hot styling tools may also benefit from conditioning their hair.

 Excess heat can cause split ends, to combat this heat damage, an Intensive Repair Conditioner should be massaged into the ends of the hair.
 For particularly heat damaged hair we recommend leaving conditioner on for approximately half an hour before rinsing the hair thoroughly.

 If your teen highlights or Balayages their hair they might find that, over time, their hair becomes vulnerable to dryness.
 To defeat dry hair encourage them to apply our Quinoa & Artichoke Conditioner.

-Free from drying alcohol and packed with plant extracts, it softens and strengthens the hair and, because it contains a unique colour-lock system, regularly conditioning the hair could also help prevent hair colour from fading.
+Free from drying alcohol and silicone, and packed with plant extracts, it softens and strengthens the hair and, because it contains a unique colour-lock system, regularly conditioning the hair could also help prevent hair colour from fading.

 Do you need a hand choosing a conditioner for a baby or child?
 Please contact our UK customer care team on 01403 740350 or on social @GreenPeopleUK.